Updated on 4 Feb 2021.

 You can go for this risk-free easy monthly return scheme.
 Post Office Monthly Income Scheme is a six-year small savings scheme offered by Indian Post Offices.
 You can open account with a minimum investment of Rs.1,500 for a single or joint account.
 The upper cap of investment in POMIS is Rs.4.50 lakh for an individual account and Rs.9 lakh for joint accounts (4.50 lakh each account holder).

 For example, Rs.
-10 lakhs invested in POMIS will fetch a monthly income of approx Rs.6,300.
-In addition, after maturity investor would get a 5% bonus on the invested amount which is also not liable to TDS.
-The investor is required to add interest income and bonus into his income and can pay tax accordingly.
+9 lakhs (in a joint account) invested in POMIS will fetch a monthly income of approx Rs.
+4,950.
+The investor is required to add interest income into his regular income and can pay tax accordingly.

 You can also leave the deposited amount for two more years after maturity to earn returns similar to the savings bank account.